TarVK/fuzzy-rater/README.md

 -   `missingPenalty`: The number to increase the score with, if this word wasn't found at all
 -   `typoPenalty`: The number to increase the score with per typo, if the word was found in sequence
--   `extraBonus`: The number to decrease the score with, for each additional occurrence of the word (ignores typo costs) All these values are relative to the cost of how far words are found apart.
-E.g. when looking for `something cool`, finding `something else cool` would have the search terms 5 characters apart, and thus a score increased with 5.
+-   `extraBonus`: The number to decrease the score with, for each additional occurrence of the word (ignores typo costs)

+All these values are relative to the cost of how far words are found apart.
+E.g. when looking for `something cool`, finding `something else cool` would have the search terms 5 characters apart, and thus a score increased by 5.

 #### Finding words